Migration import logic

 Matched domain type 1 is updated.

-Matched object 2 is renamed.
+Matched domain type 2 is renamed.

 A new domain type is created.